tojkuv/the-rust-book/generic-types-traits-lifetimes/README.md

 This code prints `1 new tweet: (Read more from @horse_ebooks...)`.

-Note that it isn't possible to call the default implementation from an overriding implementation of the same method.
+Note that it isn'_t possible to call the default implementation from an overriding implementation of the same method.

 ### Traits as Parameters